Remembering when Aguero scored five goals in 20 minutes for Man City

 His substitution was theatrically booed by the City support before all four corners of the stadium stood and applauded what Aguero had achieved on a dank autumn afternoon in Manchester.

 It was a performance that got everybody excited.
 The normally zen-like Pelligrini told reporters afterwards: “After what we have seen today, of course, Kun [Aguero] is at that level.
 I have already said that, after Ronaldo and Messi, he is the best player in the world.”

 Zabaleta endorsed this opinion and said: “We’ve been talking recently about him being among the best strikers in the world and for sure, he is one of them.
 We can definitely put him up there with the best there is – [Luis] Suarez, Messi, Neymar, [Karim] Benzema.
 He’s at that same level.”

-It’s probable that we won’t quite realise how brilliant Aguero was until the dust has settled on his career.
+Only now are we quite realising how brilliant Aguero as the dust settles on his brilliant career.

 All those associated with Newcastle will need no such amnesty.

 By Michael Lee